No-one-alone/no-one-alone.github.io/Homework_1/blog.md

 ### Part 3: Coding the Project

-As per the assignment specifications, I created a primary landing page, a linkded CS 460 landing page, and the Homework #1 blog page itself after choosing to use markdown language.
-The actual webpage portion of the assignment was created using separated html and css files.
+As per the assignment specifications, I created a primary landing page, a linked CS 460 landing page, and the Homework #1 blog page itself after choosing to use markdown language.
+The actual webpage portion of the assignment was created using separate HTML and CSS files.

+### Part 3.1: HTML

-I worked primarly on the webpage portion first starting with some standard beginning html code observed from this [site](https://www.w3schools.com/html/default.asp) and linking in the particular bootstrap css files I needed along with my own css file.
+I worked primarly on the webpage portion first starting with some standard beginning HTML code observed from this [site](https://www.w3schools.com/html/default.asp) and linking in the particular bootstrap CSS files I needed along with my own css file as seen here.

 ```html
 <!--This my file for the Home web page for Homework#1 of CS 460-->